m8ryx/geotrocities/README.md

 - get_button_clicks - return how many clicks have been received in total
 - read dynamo and get a count
+- the CORS lives here.
+But if it's broken, CORS doesn't get delivered.
+Probably (definitely) need to improve error handling.

 ## SES